 The Honors examination gives the candidate the opportunity to discuss and defend the work before professionals in the field.
 Each panel consists of a chair, who is usually a Bates faculty member from a department or program other than the candidate's; a member of the faculty from the candidate's department or program; a scholar in the field from another institution.
 The student's advisor serves as a non-voting member of the panel.
-A protocol of the oral examination is at the Honors website. (http://www.bates.edu/honors/protocol-for-the-honors-exam/)
+While departments or programs might organize a public presentation of a student's work, the examination itself is not open to people outside of the panel members and the candidate.
+A protocol of the oral examination is on the Honors website.